King John of England

 John also had two half-sisters from his mother’s first (annulled) marriage to King Louis VII of France:

-As a very young child, John was sent to Fontevrault Abbey in his father’s possession of Anjou.
+As a young child, John was sent to Fontevrault Abbey in his father’s possession of Anjou.
 Later, he was brought up in the household of his eldest brother Henry the Young King, who was crowned king during his father’s reign as was customary in the French monarchy.
-His teacher was Ranulf de Glanville, a legal scholar who was later the Chief Justiciar of England.
+His teacher was Ranulf de Glanville, a legal scholar, and later the Chief Justiciar of England.
 As a young child, John received the nickname Lackland from his father because it appeared he would not inherit substantial land like his three elder brothers.
 Henry the Young King would be King of England and also receive his father’s Duchy of Normandy and the County of Anjou.
 Richard was to receive his mother’s possessions, the Duchy of Aquitaine and the County of Poitou.
 Geoffrey was to become Duke of Brittany through his marriage.

 As Henry’s children grew up, tensions over the future inheritance of the empire began to emerge, encouraged by King Louis VII of France and then his son King Philippe II of France.
-In 1173, Henry the Young King rebelled in protest and was joined by his brothers Richard and Geoffrey, and by their mother Eleanor.
+In 1173, Henry the Young King rebelled in protest and was joined by his brothers Richard and Geoffrey, and their mother Eleanor.
 France, Scotland, Flanders, and Boulogne allied themselves with the rebels.
 Henry II eventually defeated the revolt and had Eleanor imprisoned for the next sixteen years for her part in inciting their sons.

 John’s parents, Henry II and Eleanor, holding court; Credit – Wikipedia